joaoqueirozst/ArUco-obj-penguin/main/README.md

 └── aruco_obj.py
 ```

-This project uses a penguin `.obj` model as the primary 3D object for Augmented Reality simulations, representing a game-like application developed as part of activities presented during the Teaching, Research, and Extension Journey of the campus.
+This project uses a penguin `.obj` model as the primary 3D object for Augmented Reality simulations, representing a game-like application developed as part of activities presented during the Jornada de Ensino, Pesquisa e Extensão of the campus.
 However, the system is fully customizable, requiring the user to import the desired `.obj` model and image files according to the intended Augmented Reality tests and applications.

 ---